 Local Siouan Project Field School

 Have you ever wanted to participate in an archaeological excavation?
 And do so locally, near your own backyard?
 This course will give you the opportunity to do just that while earning six (6) hours of college credit and living in Chapel Hill.
-This year’s Research Laboratories of Archaeology (RLA) field school, taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, will take place during Summer Session 1 (May 17 – June 23, 2023).
-Investigations will be based locally, continuing the RLA’s long-standing Siouan Project begun in the 1980s to understand how Native Siouan-speaking peoples living in what is today central North Carolina navigated new challenges and opportunities brought about by European settlement and colonization in the region.
+This year’s Research Laboratories of Archaeology (RLA) field school, taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, will take place during Summer Session 1 (May 17 – June 22, 2023).
+Investigations will be based locally, continuing the RLA’s long-standing Siouan Project begun in the 1980s to understand how Indigenous Siouan-speaking peoples living in what is today central North Carolina navigated new challenges and opportunities brought about by European colonization in the seventeenth and eighteenth centuries.

-This summer, archaeological survey and test excavations will reveal new insights into Indigenous land use practices and settlement of Siouan-speaking peoples who occupied the area during the past thousand years and whose descendants still reside here today.
+Archaeological survey and test excavations undertaken this summer will reveal new insights into Indigenous land use practices and settlement of Siouan-speaking peoples who occupied the area during the past thousand years and whose descendants still reside here today.
 We are particularly interested in studying how Indigenous peoples shaped the landscape, what natural resources they exploited, where they chose to settle and for how long, and how lifeways changed through time.
-Students will recover artifacts and reveal traces of houses and other features that document Native American occupations in these two areas leading up to the eve of European colonization of North America, and possibly extending into the historic period.

 The Field School is open to undergraduate students and anyone with a college degree.
 Participants must enroll in Anthropology 451 for 6 credit hours.
 This course fulfills the Experiential Education, Historical Analysis, and World Before 1750 general education requirements and the Archaeology Major requirements for a field school.
-There are no formal prerequisites, but potential students must fill out a Field School Application Form by MARCH 15.
+There are no formal prerequisites, but potential students must fill out a Field School Application Form by MARCH 10.
 Enrollment will be limited to about 12 students.
 Applicants will be informed as to whether they have been accepted into the course by April 1.
-The course will be taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, with additional instruction from graduate assistants.
+The course will be taught by Dr. Lapham and Dr. Fitts, with additional instruction from graduate assistants.